Spring 2021- Pandemic adjusted budgeting process

 DOES ASUP HIRE STUDENT WORKERS?

 Yes, ASUP and the Vice President hire student workers for ASUP Services.
 Some of these positions include ASUP Films Director, Pilots Express Director, Pilots Express driver, Espresso UP Director, and ADvantage designer.
-Contact Vice President, John Akers, for ASUP Service opportunities.
+Contact the ASUP Vice President for ASUP Service opportunities.

-Contact the Speaker of the Senate, Alex Peterson, to learn more about Senate Committee opportunities.
+Contact the Speaker of the Senate, Drew Jones, to learn more about Senate Committee opportunities.

 HOW CAN I VOICE MY OPINION?